Writing the Washington and Lee supplemental essays? Enroll in our college application boot camp to get the counseling and advising you need.

 The first essay prompt is similar to other college essay prompts you might have seen before.
 As a result, the prompt, at first glance, might seem simple:

 Please describe how you have familiarized yourself with Washington and Lee University and what aspects of W&L’s community are most exciting to you.

 This is the quintessential “Why This College” essay.
 You will need to answer the prompt concisely because you will be limited to only 250 words.

 It might not seem super apparent, but this prompt does contain two questions.
 This is what makes the prompt challenging: You must answer two questions with a limited number of words.

 - The first part of the prompt is asking you to describe how you became familiar with Washington and Lee University.

-- The second part of the prompt is asking you to describe what led to your decision to apply to Washington and Lee University.
+- The second part of the prompt is asking you to describe what part of the Washington and Lee University community excites you.

 One strategy should be to use less than 125 words to answer the first part of the prompt and less than 125 words to answer the second part of the prompt.
 This will ensure that you do not go over the 250-word count maximum.

 From there, you can give or take words from each portion.
 For example, if you’re able to more succinctly express how you familiarized yourself with the university, then you can allocate the extra words toward why you decided to apply.

 If one question in the prompt seems easier for you, start with that part, and then move on to the next.
 We’ll address strategies for both moving forward.